• Home

 Follow @shirleysiaton

-It's World Book Day and it's the release of 'The S It's World Book Day and it's the release of 'The Sunset Place,' a collection of 14 short stories about letting go gently and living with hope and acceptance in the quiet aftermath.
+My World Book Day 2026 release is 'The Sunset Plac My World Book Day 2026 release is 'The Sunset Place,' a collection of 14 short stories about letting go gently and living with hope and acceptance in the quiet aftermath.
 Suitable for young readers 13 and above, but definitely relatable to older readers.
+Now out in eb00k & pr1nt!

 #youngadultfiction